Skip to content

 [clip, diff, blurred_diff],

-'y neutral - D1! y z - D2!
-D1@ D2@ xor x x D1@ abs D2@ abs < D1@ D2@ ? - ?',
+"y neutral - D1! y z - D2!
+D1@ D2@ xor x x D1@ abs D2@ abs < D1@ D2@ ? - ?",

-planes=planes, func=func
+planes=planes,

 )